sommcoder/jsx-to-suitescript-transpiler/README.md

 </Form>
 ```

-As you can see, you do not need to specify a FieldGroup to have a Tab as it's parent.
+As you can see, you do not need to specify a Tab id if you want a FieldGroup to have a Tab as it's parent.
 This relationship is inferred by wrapping the FieldGroup in the Tab component.

 The same applies to a Field in a FieldGroup.
 If Field's parent is FieldGroup, the Field API call will have the FieldGroups id as the value for the options.container key.